2021 United States–Iran naval incident

-Iran's Islamic Revolutionary Guard Corps stated on 25 October 2021 that they had thwarted an attempt by the United States to capture and detain a tanker carrying Iranian oil in the gulf of Oman by carrying out a heliborne operation and directing the ship back to Iran's territorial waters.
+Iran's Islamic Revolutionary Guard Corps stated on 25 October 2021 that they had thwarted an attempt by the United States to capture and detain an tanker carrying Iranian oil in the Gulf of Oman by carrying out a heliborne operation and directing the ship back to Iran's territorial waters.
 The Pentagon rejected the Iranian statement and said that Iranian forces had seized a Vietnamese-flagged oil tanker in October.

 It was later confirmed by the Vietnam officials that Iran had captured their oil tanker MV Sothys.
-After talks with the Iranian authorities, MV Sothys was released from the Bandar Abbas port on 11 November 2021 without "its original batch of oil."
+After talks with the Iranian authorities, Sothys was released from the Bandar Abbas port on 11 November 2021 without "its original batch of oil."
 The IRGC public relations department said the release had been under warrant.
 IRGC released an official footage showing the tanker seizing operation.

 Background

 Iran's crude oil exports were re-imposed sanctions by the United States after Donald Trump withdrew JCPOA.
 Either, Iran's exports sharply expanded, the data show, after the United States elections.

 On 14 August 2020, the United States allegedly seized four Iranian fuel shipments bound for Venezuela.
 The confiscated shipments were reportedly bound for Houston, Texas.
 Washington described it as an action against flouting U.S. sanctions.
 According to The Wall Street Journal report, the U.S. forced Greek shipowners to surrender Iranian fuel to the U.S. government by threatening sanctions.
 Legal sources had previously told Reuters that the shipments could not be confiscated until they were in U.S. territorial waters.

 Hojat Soltani, Iran's ambassador to Venezuela called it a big lie and wrote on Twitter: "Neither the ships are Iranian nor their owners or their cargo has any connection to Iran,".